-Thierry Laudren, the sculptor
+Thierry Laudren, the sculptor who gives furniture presence

 We met Thierry Laudren in January 2026 at the Maison & Objet trade fair in Paris.
 He’s a man of few words, preferring to let his pieces speak for themselves.
 Amidst the fair’s relentless bustle, his furniture commands a slower, more contemplative rhythm.
 A trained sculptor who’s been based in Rennes for nearly thirty years, he creates furniture that exists equally as functional object and standalone sculpture.
 Solid oak, bold volumes, layered artistic references: his work stands apart from fleeting trends.
 Between contemporary creation and heritage restoration, Thierry Laudren has built a rich, multilayered universe—one nourished by gesture, drawing and an intimate relationship with his materials.